Last updated: 2019-11-18 16:06:30PDF

-(4) For java programs, you can configure the character set encoding for the currently connection by using the following:
+- For Java programs, you can configure the character set encoding for the current connection as shown below:

-(1) Do not modify information or privilege of existing accounts for the MySQL instance, for this may cause some of the cluster services to become unavailable.
+- Do not modify the information and permissions of the existing accounts for a MySQL instance; otherwise, some cluster services may become unavailable.

 Please note that Chinese table names are not supported because they may result in failures of processes such as rollback and upgrade.

-We recommend InnoDB storage engines to ensure performance and security.
-MyISAM engine is not supported for CDB for MySQL 5.6 or above.
+InnoDB is recommended for higher performance and security.
+MyISAM is no longer supported in MySQL 5.6 or higher.

-For the comparison between the VPC and basic network, please refer to VPC product documentation
+For the comparison between VPC and basic network, see VPC's product documentation.

-As VPC and basic network cannot communicate, instances in each network shall be accessed separately.
+- As VPC and basic network cannot intercommunicate, instances in each network environment can only be accessed separately.